Chinh3571113/careermate-java/FRONTEND_DEVELOPMENT_GUIDE.md

 1. **Contact Visibility**: Recruiter contact only visible when status >= APPROVED
 2. **Auto-Withdraw**: When hired, all other pending applications are auto-withdrawn
 3. **Interview Reminders**: Automatic at 24h and 2h before interview
-4. **Rescheduling**: Cannot reschedule within 2 hours of interview
+4. **Rescheduling**: Candidate contacts recruiter via email/phone, recruiter updates directly using `PUT /api/interviews/{id}`
 5. **Review Eligibility**: Based on qualification level and time requirements
 6. **Candidate Control**: Candidate can update their own employment status without recruiter approval
 7. **Status Transitions**: Validated - only allowed transitions are permitted

 ---

-# 🆕 NEW: JWT-Based API Endpoints Summary
+# 🆕 JWT-Based API Endpoints Summary

 The following endpoints automatically extract user IDs from JWT token claims. **No need to pass IDs in URL or store them in localStorage**.